Sweethyh/Sweethyh.github.io/_posts/2024-5-6-aboutme.md

 - 🖥️ Image Algorithm Engineer, Shenzhen AiXieSheng Technology Co., Ltd. 3/2022-12 /2023
   - Developed a suite of lightweight customized image codecs with different rates.
-  - Collaborated with digital IC engineers to optimize the efficiency of display chipsets and test visual effects on screens.
+  - Collaborated with digital IC engineers to optimize the efficiency of the display chipsets and test visual effects on screens.
   - Implemented compression of Luminance Demura data utilizing the Demura compensation algorithm at low bitrates.